-Our assessments have a range of summative and formative approaches which are planned in order to ensure we have accurate tracking in place.
+Our assessments have a range of approaches which are planned in order to ensure we have accurate tracking in place.
 We aim to use our cycle of assessment to ensure that we check individuals' understanding systematically, identify misconceptions accurately and provide clear, direct feedback.
 This allows us to respond and adapt teaching as required.